angeloskillz/Shop-Titans/content/guides/2019-10-06-breakdown-and-analysis-of-update-2-2-0.md

 **screenie, png. quick**

 We also got 2 new NPCS that produce resources.
-Meet Serene and Maylee!!
+Meet Serene and Maylee!

+The cost to unlock them are as follows:

+> Maylee:

+> Serene:

+Serene produces ** and Maylee will give us **!
+More helpers, more fun!

 ### New and Improved way of Investing!

 If you're a new player being held captive in a large guild, at least once in your game life you may have experienced not being able to get investment perks like additional resources and crafting boosts because a tap on a building will cost you your hard-earned hundreds of thousands to millions.
 But, not anymore!!!

+Unlike before, Investments now count as a **"Tick."**

-The **Ticks** replacing how buildings are upgraded is a REAL game changer.
-We still don't know how this will affect a lot of cities with the grace period we're given to cover up on buildings that are lacking, but in the following days we're sure to see them! **need more info**
+These **Ticks** replacing how buildings are upgraded is a REAL game changer.
+We still can't see how much this will affect a lot of cities with the grace period we're given to cover up on buildings that are lacking on them, but in the following days we're sure to see them!
+Luckily, buildings will only take a minute to upgrade! **Longest 60 seconds of my life.**

 ### The Academy's Scholar: Evelyn!

+The 5% multicraft chance on enchantments brought by Evelyn is now changed into +25% Merchant XP bonus.
+Those who previously unlocked her received 50 Ascension Shards as compensation for this change.

+So far, all I've seen from the community are protests about this change.
+According to some, they bought it for that 5% multicraft chance more than the wands themselves and crafting their own runestones.
+They most certainly did not expect 25% Merchant XP.

+At higher levels, 50+ specifically, there's not much we can unlock anymore and if there were, they're very expensive gold-wise.
+People choose to just use gems instead.
+These amounts are doable, yes, but there is so much more we can do with anything above 100M like investing it on a building, for example.

-I don't have her, but I'm throwing in a #JusticeForEvelyn! for those who are unhappy about this change.
+I don't have her, but I'm throwing in a #JusticeForEvelyn!

 ### More!